Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 |----------------------------------------------------|--------------------------|---------|
 | https://prometheus-community.github.io/helm-charts | kube-state-metrics       | 5.15.*  |

 Note that while `kube-state-metrics` is listed as a dependency, it is referred to as `cloudzero-state-metrics` within the helm chart.
-This is to enforce the idea that this KSM deployment is used exclusively by the `cloudzero-agent`
+This is to enforce the idea that this KSM deployment is used exclusively by the `cloudzero-agent`.

 ## Enabling Release Notifications